ibrahimlaskar0/project-kisan-mobile-app/README.md

 1. Frontend uses Expo for React Native, and NativeWind(TailWind for React Native) for styling

 2. Backend is build on flask framework, with help google gemini api to add AI capabilities

+3. The app can find diseases in plants from photos